 Work Opportunity Tax Credit

-The legislative changes under the Tax Increase Prevention Act of 2014, retroactively allow taxable employers to claim the Work Opportunity Tax Credit (WOTC) for all of the targeted group employee categories listed on Form 5884, if they were hired on or after Jan.
-1, 2011, and before Dec.
-31, 2014.
+The legislative changes under the Tax Increase Prevention Act of 2014, retroactively allow taxable employers to claim the Work Opportunity Tax Credit (WOTC) for all of the targeted group employee categories listed on Form 5884, if they began work after Dec.
+31, 2013, and before Jan.
+1, 2015.

 The process for taxable businesses claiming the WOTC for all categories remains the same.
 See the information below for more details.

-For tax-exempt employers claiming the WOTC for veterans categories, follow the instructions shown under the expanded Work Opportunity Tax Credit available for hiring qualified veterans and on Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans (PDF).
+For tax-exempt employers claiming the WOTC for veterans categories, follow the instructions shown on Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans (PDF).

 Pre-screening and Certification

 All employers must obtain certification that an individual is a member of the targeted group, before the employer may claim the credit, by filing Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
-An eligible employer must file Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit, with their respective state workforce agency within 28 days after the eligible worker begins work.
+An eligible employer must file Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit, with their respective state workforce agency within 28 days after the eligible worker begins work (See Transitional Relief above).

 Employers should contact their individual state workforce agency with any specific processing questions for Forms 8850.